- Click here for an updated story: IDs Released For Two Killed, Four Injured In Plane Crash Into House Near Area Airport

 A person in the house where a father and two daughters were reportedly at home at the time of the crash died from injuries.
-The father is the person who is unaccounted.
 Another person in the home, one of the daughters, managed to escape and was uninjured.

 Hundreds of emergency responders rushed to the scene, with fire trucks, ambulances and state and local police vehicles throughout the area, and numerous road closures in the area Saturday afternoon and evening.

 “We pray for all those involved in the plane crash," Dutchess County Executive Marc Molinaro said in a statement.